Sweetheart Like You: Song

 On its face, the song is about "rediscovering an old lover in sordid surroundings"; however, other interpretations have been made, with The New York Times drawing parallels between the song and American military intervention in Central America, while other sources believe Dylan was targeting the song at the Christian church.
 Still others have interpreted it as being more personal to Dylan, with his friend, music industry veteran Debbie Gold, serving as his muse.

 In 1983, a music video of the song was released, featuring Dylan, Steve Ripley, Charlie Quintana, Clydie King and Carla Olson.
 It was Dylan's first official music video.
-As of 2020, Dylan has never played the song live.
+The video shows Dylan and his backing band on a bar stage performing after hours while being watched by a female janitor cleaning up the bar.
+As of 2024, Dylan has never played the song live.

 Personnel

-In addition to Dylan, the song features Mark Knopfler and Mick Taylor who plays the lead guitar solo, Alan Clark on keyboard, Robbie Shakespeare on bass, and Sly Dunbar on drums.
+In addition to Dylan, the song features Mark Knopfler and Mick Taylor (who plays the lead guitar solo), Alan Clark on keyboard, Robbie Shakespeare on bass, and Sly Dunbar on drums.

 Reception and legacy

 In its contemporary review of the single, Cash Box said that it "is a twist on the old 'What’s a nice girl like you' pickup line, only Dylan uses it as a springboard for a monologue full of the singsong surrealism of his greatest work."
-Cash Box noted that "while the woman in the title could be a grownup version of the subject of 'Like A Rolling Stone,' he treats her with tenderness instead of venom" and particularly praised the line "Steal a little and they put you in jail/Steal a lot and they make you a king."
+Cash Box noted that "while the woman in the title could be a grownup version of the subject of 'Like A Rolling Stone,' he treats her with tenderness instead of venom" and particularly praised the line "Steal a little and they throw you in jail/Steal a lot and they make you king."